owncast/owncast.github.io/content/docs/resources-requirements.md

 ### Offer a single high quality option using the least amount of CPU

 You've decided you want to use as little CPU on your Owncast server as possible so you enable "Video Passthrough" mode as the only output available.
-This means the exact video you're generating in your broadcasting software is what is sent to your viewers.
+This means the exact video you're sending from your local broadcasting software is what is sent to your viewers.

 **How much bandwidth is used on your server for this stream?**